Lorentzian

 causal_order_preserved

-Fraction of event pairs that are timelike-separated (causally ordered).
-Tidal gauge, projectile, and damped pendulum score 1.0 — smooth, slow-varying signals where each value follows causally from the previous one.
+Fraction of consecutive event pairs that are timelike-separated (causally ordered).
+Smooth, slow-varying signals score near 1.0 (each value follows causally from the previous one).
 Logistic edge-of-chaos scores 0.0 (every successive value is an acausal jump).
 This is the framework's most direct "smoothness vs. jumpiness" metric.

 spacelike_fraction